 Have you ever felt starting to walk on eggshells as not to tip over the balance, to avoid them make them angry? are you blamed for their behavior you asked for it, you made me do it!
 How about when started to control your own finances, what you wish to wear, who to see, where to go, and even what you are supposed to be thinking!

-Those are a range of acts that an abuser inflicts to their own partner, spouse, daughter or son to make that person feeling submissive, controlled, to make them feel isolate, worthless and self doubtful.
+Those are a range of acts that an abuser inflicts to their own partner, spouse, daughter, or son to make the person feeling submissive, controlled, to make them feel isolate, worthless, and self-doubtful.
 Is called Domestic Violence.